-How to Build a Gingerbread House (Even If You’re Not Crafty)
+How to Build an Awesome Gingerbread House from Scratch

 I’ll be honest — my gingerbread house-making skills are more or less stuck in kindergarten, which is to say, I’m a graham cracker + school milk carton + store-bought icing + boxed movie candy kind of gal.
 But I have deep, abiding appreciation for those who walk right by the gingerbread house kits at Trader Joe’s and spend days (days!!) creating something from scratch.

 As Julia Moskin of The New York Times puts it, making your own gingerbread house is “a rewarding, hands-on way to connect to holiday traditions of the past.”
 So, buck up, ye novice bakers.
 Let’s tackle this holiday project one step at a time.